 The graduate of the RN-BSN Program:

-- Integrates evidence-based findings into professional nursing practice.
+- Integrate evidence-based findings into professional nursing practice.

-- Applies concepts of health promotion to individuals, families, and communities in a global society.
+- Apply concepts of clinical prevention and health promotion to individuals, families, and communities in a global society.